Pop Culture Madness!

 1883 - An F5 tornado strikes Rochester, Minnesota, leading to the creation of the Mayo Clinic.

-1911 - The Mona Lisa was stolen by a Louvre employee, Vincenzo Peruggia.
+1911 – A Louvre employee, Vincenzo Peruggia, stole the Mona Lisa.
 It was returned in 1913.

 1957 - The Soviet Union successfully conducted a long-range test flight of the R-7 Semyorka, the first intercontinental ballistic missile.